FrancoMartinPersonal/PI-dogs/READMEalumno.md

   **commit name : post dog created, showing dogs in get dogs and temperaments frontend** -filter by kind of dog added.
   -dog create details added
+  **commit name :filter by kind of dog and details from dog create added**

 ## observaciones
  ### 04/08/2021